 The previous owners did a remodel in here by adding the walk-in shower and upgrading the countertop with extra granite from the kitchen.
-But it still had honey oak-ish cabinetry, a builder’s mirror, odd towel-holders and hooks, and a boring wall color.
+But it still had honey oak cabinetry, a plain builder’s mirror, odd towel-holders and hooks, and a boring wall color.

-The space got quite an update right before this blog started and I’ve added to it since then.
-We debated hiring a contractor to add another sink but since this space is only 60″ wide and we had a limited budget, so we scrapped it.
-It hasn’t been a big problem for us since we get ready at different times and this sink is pretty dang big so I’m not worried.
-I have a big problem with that glass block too but it must stay, however if money was no issue it’d be outta here ‘fo ‘sho!
+The space got an update right before I started to the blog.
+We debated hiring a contractor to add another sink but since this space is only 60″ wide and we had a limited budget, we scrapped that idea.
+It wasn’t a big problem for us since we got ready at different times and the sink was pretty wide.
+I had a big problem with that glass block too but if money was no issue it would have been outta there!

 How to repair off center lighting

 Master bath update Part 1 – Updating the cabinetry